SubsonicPepe/Pepix/How-To-Verify.md

 Once confirmed, you will be granted the **Pepix Holder** role.

 - You’ll unlock the **Lilypad** and other exclusive channels.
-- If your Pepix includes a private cryptic text inscription, it will be sent to you after verification.
+- Your Pepix includes a private cryptic text inscription, it will be sent to you after verification.
-- If you later sell your Pepix, the buyer must repeat this process.

 ---

 ## TL;DR
-- Send 0.001 PEPE to Creator Wallet with memo:
+- Request Nonce dust amount, and send to Creator wallet
-  `PEPIX-VERIFY-<ID>-<discord>-<nonce>`
 - Post TxID in `#verification`.
 - Get **Pepix Holder** role.